This post may include affiliate links; see our disclosure policy.

 - In a large saucepan, bring all ingredients to a simmer.
 Simmer for about 15 to 20 minutes until tender (taste to assess doneness).

 - Drain the excess liquid.
 Taste and if serving as is, season with additional salt and pepper (and maybe a drizzle of olive oil).
-To make a tasty side, add chopped fresh herbs or a little minced garlic.
-Or, use in salad recipes like our French lentil salad.
+Add chopped fresh herbs or a little minced garlic to make a tasty side.
+Or use it in salad recipes like my French lentil salad.

-We’ve got lots more on lentils!
-Here are a few of our resources for cooking with this whole food plant based (WFPB) food:
+Here are a few resources for cooking with this whole food plant-based (WFPB) food:

-- How to Cook Lentils Lots of info about lentils and how to cook them.
+- How to Cook Lentils: Info about lentils and how to cook them.

 While some use these terms interchangeably with French lentils, Puy lentils, or lentilles du Puy, are a lentil variety from a specific area of France.
 Grown in volcanic soil, the resulting Puy lentils have an even more peppery taste with a hint of earthy flavor.
 French lentils not labeled “Puy” have simply been grown elsewhere, likely in another part of Europe or North America.